Jiangj512/LLD_Project/README.md

 # LLD_Project: Source code and dataset for LLD-MMRI2023

-## The network structure figure will be added to that link.
+## The network figure will be added to that link.
 However, considering that article has not been published yet, the figure will be uploaded when it is published.

 ## LLD-MMRI2023: